GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## HAPTIC FEEDBACK (optional)

 > **Note**
-> Currently haptic feedback only works on the primary side of your keyboard, which is a limitation of QMK.
+> Currently, haptic feedback only works on the primary side of your keyboard, which is a limitation of QMK.

 Apply some solder to the jumpers on the top to bridge them.